alanboe/alanboe.github.io/content/authors/admin/_index.md

     url: https://dunwoody.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include artifically intelligent agents, intelligent robotics, and manufacturing.
+bio: Experienced Low Voltage Construction Project Manager specializing in the installation and management of advanced systems for high-profile projects.

-# Interests to show in About widget
+# # Interests to show in About widget
-interests:
+# interests:
-  - Artificial Intelligence & Machine Learning
+#   - Artificial Intelligence & Machine Learning
-  - Robot Manipulation and optimization
+#   - Robot Manipulation and optimization
-  - LLMs
+#   - LLMs

 # Education to show in About widget
 education: